aboutcode-org/aboutcode/docs/source/scancode-toolkit/tutorials/how_to_visualize_scan_results.rst

 How to Visualize Scan results
 =============================

-In this simple tutorial example, we import results from a basic scan preformed on the ``samples`` directory distributed by default with Scancode, and visualize the outputs through Scancode Workbench.
+In this simple tutorial example, we import results from a basic scan performed on the ``samples`` directory distributed by default with Scancode, and visualize the outputs through Scancode Workbench.